Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Collision of deformed nuclei

 The harmonic flow is dominated by the elliptic flow $v_2$ and the triangular flow $v_3$ and these two harmonics are primarily affected by the deformation of the colliding nuclei.
 The relative importance of the deformation on the initial eccentricities is especially pronounced for central collisions.
 In central collision of spherical nuclei, both harmonic flows $v_2$ and $v_3$ are primarily determined by fluctuations of the initial state and are small.
 The additional increase of the initial eccentricity for collisions of deformed nuclei is significant and could be indirectly measured in heavy-ion collision experiments.

 We perform event by event simulations of U+U collisions at $\sqrt{s_{NN}}$=193~GeV and for isobar Ru+Ru and Zr+Zr collisions at $\sqrt{s_{NN}}$=200~GeV.
-The initial density in the fireball is taken from the parametric TRENTO model \cite{Moreland:2014oya}; for the hydrodynamic evolution we use the boost invariant 2+1-dimensional MUSIC viscous hydrodynamic code \cite{Schenke:2010nt,Schenke:2010rr,Paquet:2015lta}.
+The initial density in the fireball is taken from the parametric TRENTO model \cite{Moreland:2014oya}.
+For the hydrodynamic evolution we use the boost invariant 2+1-dimensional MUSIC viscous hydrodynamic code \cite{Schenke:2010nt,Schenke:2010rr,Paquet:2015lta}.
 The shear viscosity to entropy density ratio is ${\eta}/{s}$ = 0.12.
-The Wood-Saxon density parameters, including the deformation parameters, are presented in Tab.\ref{wsparamtable}.
-We have generated in total 7000 U+U collision and 20000 Ru+Ru and Zr+Zr events.
-In most cases, 5000 events would provide sufficient statistics, but for the isobar analysis a larger number of events is required to increase the precision for the comparative studies between the isobar collision Ru+Ru and Zr+Zr, as well as to study the ratio of the observables between Ru and Zr (Sec. \ref{sec:ratioandcent}).
+At the freeze-out temperature of $135$MeV a Cooper-Frye emission of hadrons is performed, with resonance decays.
+The emission spectra (in transverse momentum and azimuthal angle) are calculated for each hydrodynamic event.
+From the spectra the flow observables at midrapidity (flow harmonics) are obtained by integration.
+The equation of state used is s95p \cite{Huovinen:2009yb}, with a chemical freeze-out at the temperature of $155$MeV.